AI-Treasure/Deep-Reinforcement-Udacity/p1_navigation/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

-2. The downloaded files need to be accessed in the Navigation.ipynb file (This file is described below).
+2. The above downloaded files need to be accessed in the Navigation.ipynb file and described in the section below.

 To get the project running, you need all the files placed in the /p1_navigation subdirectory.
-The files are described in the next secrion
+The files are described in the next section.

 ### File Dependencies

-Below is a list of the files that you need to run this project
+Below is a list of the files that you need to run this project:

-The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
-Given this information, the agent has to learn how to best select actions.
-Four discrete actions are available, corresponding to:
 - Navigation.ipynb = This file is the main file and needs to be executed in a Jupyter Notebook
 - dqn_agent.py = This file contains the code describing the agent.
 It also contains the DQN update mechanism
 - model.py = This file containt the (simple) PyTorch Network that is used to approximate the Q surface
 - mpodel.pt = This file contains the checkpoint and contains all the weights from a solved network
 - report.pdf = This pdf file contains a description of the whole project.

-- **`1`** - move backward.
-- **`2`** - turn left.
+It contains the outcomes of this Reinforcement Learning Project and also contains suggestions for improvements.